M66B/FairEmail/docs/FAQ-fr-rFR.md

 <br />

 <a name="faq14"></a>
-**(14) How can I set up an Outlook / Live / Hotmail account?**
+**(14) Comment puis-je configurer un compte Outlook / Live / Hotmail ?**

-An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook*.
+Un compte Outlook / Live / Hotmail peut être configuré via l'assistant de configuration rapide et en sélectionnant *Outlook*.

-To use an Outlook, Live or Hotmail account with two factor authentication enabled, you need to create an app password.
-See [here](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) for the details.
+Pour utiliser un compte Outlook, Live ou Hotmail avec l'authentification à deux facteurs activée, vous devez créer un mot de passe d'application.
+Voir [ici](https://support.microsoft.com/en-us/help/12409/microsoft-account-app-passwords-two-step-verification) pour les détails.

-See [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for Microsoft's instructions.
+Voir [ici](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) pour les instructions de Microsoft.

-For setting up an Office 365 account, please see [this FAQ](#user-content-faq156).
+Pour configurer un compte Office 365, veuillez consulter [cette FAQ](#user-content-faq156).

 <br />

 <a name="faq15"></a>
-**(15) Why does the message text keep loading?**
+**(15) Pourquoi le texte du message continue-t-il de se charger indéfiniment ?**

-The message header and message body are fetched separately from the server.
+L'en-tête du message et le corps du message sont récupérés séparément du serveur.
 The message text of larger messages is not being pre-fetched on metered connections and will be fetched on demand on expanding a message.
 The message text will keep loading if there is no connection to the account, see also the next question, or if there other operations, like synchronizing messages, are being executed.

 You can check the account and folder list for the account and folder state (see the legend for the meaning of the icons) and the operation list accessible via the main navigation menu for pending operations (see [this FAQ](#user-content-faq3) for the meaning of the operations).